-Here you go: The first flash fiction story from my newly-released anthology, TALES OF MIST AND MAGIC featuring Granny Maberly, a ninety-four-year-old Wagonwalker matriarch who smokes a pipe, has a mouth like a knife gash and once knocked the hetman, Big Mordo, out, just for making a joke about her whiskers…
+Here you can read a story from my Dragonish flash-fiction anthology, Tales of Mist and Magic featuring (among other characters from the Island of Dragonish) Granny Maberly, a ninety-four-year-old Wagonwalker matriarch who smokes a pipe, has a mouth like a knife gash and who once knocked out the hetman, Big Mordo, just for making a joke about her whiskers.

 The Winds Awaken

 Fastday was the oddest day that Granny Maberly could ever remember.
 It started with an attack from a pack of Thren dragons out on the open moor, wagonrolls from anywhere.
 Fortunately, these were young ones, not yet capable of roasting whole dogs or small children, but still able to give animals and people alike nasty burns.
 The horses panicked, Sorsha and Andro’s wagon overturned, and Granny’s band barely made the Sisters before the little dragons swooped back for another run.

 “Manu is looking after us,” shouted Mordo from the shelter of the great stone circle.
 “No animal will come near the Sisters.”

 The Thren grew bored, waiting for their victims to leave the ring of tall stones.
 They spotted a fox, and disappeared over the horizon in pursuit.